Kunzea micrantha: Description

 Kunzea micrantha is an erect shrub which typically grows to a height of 0.3 to 1.5 m, usually with many mains stems with a moderate number of thin, wiry side branches.
 The leaves are linear to lance-shaped with the narrower end towards the base, about 1-7 mm long and 0.5-2 mm wide with a petiole less than 1 mm long.
 The flowers are arranged in heads of mostly twenty to forty on the ends of long stems.
 The flowers are surrounded by bracts which are 1.5-3 mm long and about 1 mm wide, mostly glabrous except for a few hairs around the edges and by pairs of smaller bracteoles.
 The floral cup is 2-3 mm long and the five sepals are lance-shaped to triangular, glabrous and about 1 mm long.
 The five petals are pink-purple to white-cream, lance-shaped to spatula-shaped with the narrower end towards the base and 1.5-2 mm long and wide.
 There are 12 to 40 stamens 2.5-3.5 mm long in several rows in each flower.
 Flowering occurs mainly between September and December and is followed by fruit which are urn-shaped capsules with the sepals remaining.
 This kunzea is similar to K. affinis but is distinguished mainly by the mostly glabrous leaves and bracts.

 It is similar to Kunzea micromera and K. praestans, sometimes forming hybrids with those species and is difficult to distinguish from them where the ranges overlap.

 Taxonomy and naming

 Kunzea micrantha was first formally described in 1844 by the botanist Johannes Conrad Schauer in Johann Georg Christian Lehmann's work Plantae Preissianae.

-There are four subspecies of this kunzea:
+In 1996, Hellmut R. Toelken described 4 subspecies of Kunzea micrantha and the names are accepted by the Australian Plant Census: